Flying with children

 On long-haul flights, most airlines offer in-flight entertainment with a dedicated children's section, which will include a selection of games and children's TV shows and films.
 Major airlines like Emirates, British Airways and Virgin Atlantic offer the best in-flight entertainment for children.
-The majority of airlines have in-flight menus that cater to children, although you may need to contact the airline in advance to order your kids' meal in advance.
+The majority of airlines have in-flight menus that cater to children, although you may need to contact the airline in advance to order your kids' meals in advance.

 Long flights can be particularly challenging for children, so it's essential to keep them entertained.
 While many airlines offer fantastic in-flight entertainment for kids, bringing a selection of toys and books is a great idea.
 Children can become easily bored, and having a variety of distractions at hand will not only keep them engaged but also make the flight time pass more quickly for them.
 Consider bringing their favourite stuffed animals, colouring books, or electronic devices loaded with kid-friendly content.